-A powered anode rod relies on current to stop corrosion inside the water heater tank. the powered anode will protect the water heater as long as there is some current inside the tank.
+A powered anode rod, also called electric anode rod relies on current to stop corrosion inside the water heater tank. the powered anode will protect the water heater as long as there is some current inside the tank.
 If current goes out, protection will reduce until current is coming back.

 Traditional magnesium anode rod relies on the rod itself to reduce corrosion.
 Corrosion will attack the rod before attacking the tank.
 When the rod is over 60% depleted, the water heater rust and lifetime are badly affected.
 Those are also know as hex head anode rod.

 Cathodic protection is used to mitigate corrosion damage to active metal surfaces.
 Cathodic protection is used all over the globe to protect pipelines, water treatment plants, above and underwater storage tanks, ship and boat hulls, offshore production platforms, reinforcement bars in concrete structures and piers, and more.
 There is two types of cathodic protection : Sacrificial and Impressed Current (Powered Anode).
 Both technologies are regulated by the AMPP organisation (formely NACE).